Digestive Disorders in Dogs

 - Prebiotics help support the beneficial bacteria in the intestines, which may help with digestive disorders.
 Larch arabinogalactan is a form of soluble fiber that is frequently used as a prebiotic, found in supplements such as Arabinogalactan Powder from Vetri-Science/Food Science and Arabinogalactan.
 Fructooligosaccharides (FOS) are another form of soluble fiber used as a prebiotic that is often included in probiotic supplements.
 Chicory is a third type of prebiotics, used in Animals' Apawthecary Pre-Biotic Plus (available at Only Natural Pet Store, see my Shopping web page for coupons).

 - Fish Oil (such as salmon oil or EPA oil, not cod liver oil), which contains the vital omega-3 polyunsaturated fatty acid EPA, can help break the inflammatory cycle in colitis as it does in rheumatoid arthritis and psoriasis.
 Some studies have been done that indicate supplementing with omega-3 fatty acids can help with intestinal inflammation.
 Fish oil is the best source of these and has been found beneficial in human patients with IBD.
 Give a maximum of 1 gram (1,000 mg, which generally includes a combined total of 300 mg EPA and DHA fatty acids -- you can use fewer gelcaps if the fish oil has more EPA and DHA) per 10 pounds of bodyweight.
-Be sure to also give vitamin E whenever you supplement oils, 200-400 mg daily or every other day for a large dog.
+Be sure to also give vitamin E whenever you supplement oils, no more than 1-2 IUs per pound of body weight daily, or you can give more less often.
 Evening Primrose Oil or Borage Oil may also be helpful, due to a high content of gamma-linolenic acid (GLA).
 Be sure to also give vitamin E whenever you supplement oils.
 Note that fish oil may be contra-indicated in dogs with fat intolerance.

 - Coconut Oil contains medium-chain triglycerides (MCTs) that are a form of fat that does not require the same type of digestion as other types of fat, and so can be used for dogs with pancreas problems or fat intolerances.
 Be sure to use only virgin (unrefined) oil in glass jars.
 Maximum dosage is 1 teaspoon per 10 lbs of body weight daily, but start with less and build up.
 Keep in mind that coconut oil is pure fat and adds 40 calories per teaspoon.